p2r3/brainfuckplusplus/README.md

 ### Where can I try it?

-[The github-hosted web version is available here](https://p2r3.github.io/brainfuckplusplus)
+[The github-hosted web version is available here](https://p2r3.github.io/brainfuckplusplus) (Currently desktop only, responsiveness is definitely not my priority right now.)

 # Short documentation for the dusty language